-Understanding how fire affects tree / grass interactions in savannas requires an understanding of savanna fire regimes.
+Understanding how fire affects tree-grass interactions in savannas requires an understanding of savanna fire regimes.
 Fire regimes are the long-term spatial and temporal patterns of fire, and aggregate a number of fire-related metrics.
 Fire frequency and intensity, two key variables in savanna fire regimes, are known to be positively driven by to precipitation (Govender et al. 2006, Archibald et al. 2010).
 As rainfall increases, grass biomass increases due to a combination of increased growth of grass and decreased herbivore pressure (Scholes and Archer 1997).
 Fire intensity, the rate of energy released by a fire, is driven by a number of factors, including wind, fuel arrangement, fuel load, fuel moisture, etc. (Rothermel 1972).
 In areas where grass is the primary carrier of fire, fire intensity tends to increase with grass biomass, which also increases with rainfall (Scanlon et al. 2005, Govender et al. 2006).
 Although fire frequency and fire intensity are generally considered inversely related (frequent fires reduce fuel accumulation and thus the potential for high intensity fires), in savannas, both tend to increase with rainfall due to the effect of increased grass production and fuel continuity (Govender et al. 2006).